 Black Walnut hulls make a lovely shade of dark brown ink that holds up well against light and air.
 If you enjoy calligraphy, pen and ink drawing or just want to experiment, this is an easy ink to make.

 When you husk the green outer covering off the black walnuts, break up the hulls into slightly smaller pieces.
-Add the hulls to a non reactive stock pot (stainless steele), cover with water and simmer.
+Add the hulls to a non reactive stock pot (stainless steel), cover with water and simmer.
 Some people describe that they soak the hulls for a few days before heating and others heat right away, and let the mixture cool and sit for a few days.
 After reading a few different accounts of how to make black walnut ink, I have concluded that it doesn’t really matter at this point.
 Basically the steps are as follows:

 - Simmer for a couple hours (although some writers mentioned they only simmered for 30 minutes)